-The actor Raymond Burr was born "Raymond William Stacey Burr" on May 21, 1917 in New Westminster, BC, Canada.
+The actor Raymond Burr was born "Raymond William Stacey Burr" on May 21, 1917 in New Westminster, British Columbia, Canada.

 He spent part of his childhood in China, where his father was a trade agent, and after his parent's divorce, the family moved to Vallejo, California.